|Lenten Jars 2010|

 Last year, we made very simple jars for each of us to reflect upon and keep track of our efforts with prayer, fasting and almsgiving during the Lenten season.
 (They are pictured above.)
 Basically, we just made holes in the top of some jars and then created labels that said “pray”, “fast” and “give” along with our names.
 We placed these on our Liturgical Table, and, nearby, we kept a jar of dry beans.
 Nightly, we reflected on how we prayed, fasted or offered ourselves to other people, adding up to three beans to our jar in accordance with what we did.
 Then, at Easter, the beans were "made new" by taking them away and replacing them with a sweet, long-lasting treat (lollipops, by the kids choice) to symbolize the enduring gift of Jesus.

-This simple daily activity really helped drive home the message to our children that Lent is a time to cleanse and prepare ourselves for the joy of Jesus’ coming through prayer, fasting and giving.
+This simple daily activity really helped drive home the message to our children that Lent is a time to cleanse and prepare ourselves for experiencing the joy of Jesus' love through prayer, fasting and giving.
 By Easter time lat year, both Nina and Luke understood, at their own developmental levels, the core ideas of prayer, fasting and almsgiving.
 They also thoroughly enjoyed the object lesson about the joy and sweetness of Easter!

 In fact, our Lenten Jars made such an impression on the children, they have asked to make them again this year – and so a tradition begins....